couchbase/query/docs/n1ql-select.md

       "employee": e2
     }

-As the right hand side of a OVER is another data source, these OVERs may be chained together.
-However, the OVER argument must always be a subpath referring to the immediate preceding expression.
+As the right hand side of OVER is another data source, OVERs may be chained together.
+However, the OVER right-hand argument must always be a subpath relative to the immediate preceding expression.
 The following is a valid usage of multiple OVERs.

     FROM organization o OVER o.employees e OVER e.addresses a